FAQs and a complete step by step guide on how to apply for an Indian visa from the UK.

 Applying for a 6 month or 12 month Indian tourist visa with VFS Global

-If you want to visit India for longer than 1 month (which I highly recommend as there is so much to see in this huge, diverse country and not a place you can rush) then you will still need to apply for a visa by sending away your application and passport.
+If you want to visit India for longer than 1 or 2 months (which I highly recommend as there is so much to see in this huge, diverse country and not a place you can rush) then you will still need to apply for a visa by sending away your application and passport.

 The Indian visa application process in the UK has been outsourced to VFS Global, the website and instructions for applying for the visa are confusing to say the least.